Foreign relations of China: Fiji

 Fiji was the first Pacific Island country to establish diplomatic relations with the People's Republic of China, in 1975.
 Among the Pacific Islands countries, Fiji was, in 2010, the second largest importer of PRC exports, after Papua New Guinea, and had a trade deficit of A$127m in its trade relations with China.

 Fiji's foreign policy under Prime Minister Laisenia Qarase was to "look north" – i.e., strengthen the country's relations with Asia in general and China in particular.
 Following the 2006 military coup in Fiji, China contrasted itself from Western countries which largely condemned the overthrow of Qarase's government.
 Post-coup prime minister Frank Bainimarama continued Qarase's "look north" policy.
 In July 2007, Finance Minister Mahendra Chaudhry responded to the contrast between Western criticism and Chinese support for Bainimarama's government:

 "Fiji has friends in China, it has friends in Korea, it has friends in [...] other Asian countries.
 We're no longer relying on Australia and New Zealand.
 And in any event, the United States was not doing much for Fiji anyway."

 In 2007, a China/Fiji Trade and Economic Commission was set up to enhance economic relations between the two countries.
 A May 2008 article in The Sydney Morning Herald stated that "China's aid to Fiji has skyrocketed since the coup in December 2006", from €650,000 to over €100,000,000.
 The author of the article commented: "Just as Australia and other Western donors are trying to squeeze [Fiji's] rebel Government, China has dramatically stepped up its aid, effectively dissipating any pressure Western donors might have been generating."

-Federated States of Micronesia
+Micronesia

 The Federated States of Micronesia opened an embassy in Beijing.